Skip to main content

 This content applies to England

-Obligations on the landlord to protect a deposit
+When a landlord must protect a deposit

 • protect the deposit by complying with the initial requirements of an authorised scheme

-• serve the prescribed information on the tenant and any other 'relevant person' (any person who, in agreement with the tenant, paid the deposit for the tenant).
+• serve the prescribed information on the tenant and any other relevant person

 Tenancy deposit protection schemes